Entries tagged with: Jamie Woon

 Jamie Woon had one of the early defining releases of the alt-R&B trend with 2011's Mirrorwriting, but as the genre began to really take off he basically disappeared.
 That finally changed last month when he put out his new album Making Time which proves he certainly isn't out of interesting ideas.
 If you haven't heard it yet, check out a Spotify stream of the whole thing below.

-All known dates are listed, with the album stream, below...
+UPDATE: Full tour announced (it's just three North American shows).
+All dates are listed, with the album stream, below...

 by Andrew Sacher

 Before this whole alt-R&B thing blew up on a massive level, one of the gems we got from the genre was Jamie Woon's 2011 album Mirrorwriting.
 He's finally ready to follow that with a new album, called Making Time, which comes out November 6 via PMR.
 Last month he debuted first single "Sharpness," which isn't too far removed from his last album (and it's got hints of likeminded artist James Blake), but now he released "Thunder" and "Message" which suggest this album might be stronger on the soul/funk vibes (in a Marvin Gaye/Stevie Wonder kind of way).
 Listen to "Thunder" at the 4:50 mark on Gilles Peterson's BBC Radio 1 show.
 Watch a session video for "Message" and stream "Sharpness" below.